14 Men’s Health Symptoms to Never Ignore

 Unintentional weight loss is a red flag of an underlying health issue, but on the flip side, excessive weight gain can also signal problems.
 For some men, belly fat or that “beer gut” may be a marker for heart problems.
 Research published in the Journal of the American College of Cardiology found that the more abdominal weight a man carries, the greater his risk of heart disease.
 “What’s really interesting is that we show that an increase in the amount of stomach fat and a lower density fat is associated with worse heart disease risk factors—even after accounting for how much weight was gained,” says Caroline Fox, MD, MPH, former senior investigator for the National Heart Lung and Blood Institute and the study’s senior researcher, in a news release.
 Weight gain can also be a sign of depression or stress, Dr. Lamm adds.
 There are other signs that your weight gain means trouble.
 Your doctor can help you sort out what’s going on.

 If you are super itchy, it can be something as innocuous and easy to treat as dry skin or contact dermatitis.
 Or it can also be something more nefarious, says Dr. Zampella.
 “Chronic itch may be a sign of lymphoma, multiple myeloma, or even diabetes and is worth getting checked out,” he says.

-If you consistently have trouble urinating, there’s blood in your urine or semen, or if you experience unexplained erectile dysfunction, these could be symptoms of prostate cancer, according to the Mayo Clinic.
+If you consistently have trouble urinating, there’s blood in your urine or semen, or if you experience unexplained erectile dysfunction, these could be symptoms of prostate cancer, according to 2017 research published in the journal Oncotarget.
 Check with your doctor to find out what’s going on.
 And don’t miss these other 5 prostate symptoms men should never ignore.

 Men’s health symptom: Lump in your testicles